miniferretti/TFE-SLAM-UCL/README.md

 - Install ROS Neotic by following the [user guide](http://wiki.ros.org/noetic/Installation/Ubuntu)

-- After ROS installation, create a ROS directory, clone the repo in it, select branch Matteo and build the environement with:
+- After ROS installation, create a ROS directory, clone the repo in it, select branch WorkStation and build the environement with:

     >$ catkin_make